EBCoP/technique-tuesday-2017-06-27/recursion.md

     } ## End concatenate()

     ## Uses the function -----------------------------------------
-    ## This function iterates of each file in each son drenched beauty.
+    ## This function iterates of each file in csv_files and returns a single data frame.
     foo_data <- concatenate(csv_files, 1)

 This is a good technique to master.
 Although this example is a little